suzs11/Scaling_asymmetric_QRM/README.md

 # Scaling behavior in the asymmetric quantum Rabi model

-## This folder contains all data and code necessary to reproduce the manuscript figures.
+## This repository includes the datasets and scripts necessary to reproduce the manuscript figures.

 ```latex
 @misc{szs,